|This is an unofficial version.

 (b) shall, on payment to Legal Aid Manitoba of the cost of the legal aid, register a notice of discharge in the form approved under The Real Property Act.

-(a) in a case where a biological parent, or a person declared to be the parent of a child under Part II of The Family Maintenance Act, is responsible for the care and control of a child, the biological parent of the child or the person declared to be the parent of the child under Part II of The Family Maintenance Act, as the case may be;
+(a) in a case where a parent under Part II of The Family Maintenance Act is responsible for the care and control of a child, the parent of the child;

 (b) in a case where an adoptive parent is responsible for the care and control of a child, the adoptive parent of the child; or